Components of a Letter of Medical Necessity for use in the homecare of an adult.

-Allows for shoulder/arm positioning to assist weight-bearing, enables forward-lean during transfers and gait, improves strength/endurance of shoulder girdle to assist head control.
+Allow for shoulder/arm positioning to assist weight-bearing, enable forward-lean during transfers and gait, improve strength/endurance of shoulder girdle to assist head control.

 Selection of forearm supports is based on size:

-Selection of walking saddle is based on thigh size:
+Selection of the pelvic support is based on thigh size:

 Half of thigh circumference: small: 4" - 8" medium: 8" - 14" large: 10" - 18"